ualberta-mueller-group/MCGS/docs/development-notes.md

 - Global `random_table`s
 - `sumgame`'s transposition table
 - `impartial_sumgame.h`'s transposition table
+- The global `database` is initialized, either by loading `database.bin` if it exists, or by creating it (generating all database entries)
 - In the future, will assign `game_type_t`s to specific games, so that their assignments are not dependent on input